IdentityPython/pysaml2/doc/howto/idp.rst

         environment variable ('s2repoze.qinfo').
         If the login and password was correct a cookie is issued.
-If there is a mdprovider plugin defined it will now add extra information about the individual.
+If there is a mdprovider plugin defined it will now add extra information about the individual from some external source.
         After this the control is passed on to the application.

     2.2 The function that is bound to the path of the IdP now gets to act.
         This is just the main outline: